Instruction in Meditation & Buddhism

-In this 5-week class there will be led meditations each evening with plenty of time for questions and sharing our discoveries in a safe and welcoming space.
+In this course there will be led meditations each evening with plenty of time for questions and sharing our discoveries in a safe and welcoming space.

 Suitable for complete beginners to meditation as well as anyone wishing to refresh their practice.